r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

 app.post("/api/ping", requiresLogin, (req, res) => { // ..
 ```

-The first is to log in, and the second is to spawn a curl and some parameters are controllable.
-So it seems that the first step in this question should be to bypass the login.
+The first one is login function, and the second one is to spawn a `curl` with some controllable parameters.
+So it seems that the first step in this challenge is to bypass login.

-The second route has the requiresLogin middleware, but its implementation has a big flaw: the res.redirect() line is missing the return
+The second route has the `requiresLogin` middleware, but there is definitely a flow in its implementation: `return` is missing in the `res.redirect()` line:

 ```javascript
 const requiresLogin = (req, res, next) => {